West Breifne: Decline

 With their power over Ireland firmly established, many within the English government and legal system began a covert effort to dispossess the Irish heirs of rebellious lords – such as those who took part in the Nine Years' War – and pass their land on to English and Scottish Protestant settlers.
-Richard Burke protested their machinations arguing that no moves to dispossess Brian should be made until he turns twenty-one.
+Lord Clanricarde protested their machinations, arguing that no moves to dispossess Brian should be made until he turns twenty-one.

-In November 1616 Brian O’Rourke was ordered to England by James I. As a knight of the English realm James felt O’Rourke should receive an English education in Oxford University, Burke was to pay for his tuition.
-In November 1618, while Brian was still in college and still the legal heir, the English government in Ireland led by Oliver St. John, were surveying and "mapping" Leitrim for plantation.
-Following an altercation in Oxford on St. Patrick’s Day 1619, O’Rourke was arrested and charged with battery.
+In November 1616, Brian O’Rourke was ordered to England by King James I. As a knight of the English realm, James felt O’Rourke should receive an English education in Oxford University, and Lord Clanricarde was to pay for his tuition.
+In November 1618, while Brian was still in college and still the legal heir, the English government in Ireland, led by Sir Oliver St. John, were surveying and "mapping" County Leitrim for plantation.
+Following an altercation in Oxford on St. Patrick’s Day in March 1619, O’Rourke was arrested and charged with battery.
 He was ordered to pay an unprecedented £250 each to the three claimants.
-Despite being known personally to James I and despite Burke agreeing to pay the court's recommended settlement of £50 to each claimant followed by another £50 within a year of O’Rourke’s release, the claimants refused and he remained in prison at Gatehouse.
-Predictably, later that year a jury found that Mary O’Donnell’s divorce of her first husband Donal O’Cahan was void, therefore her marriage to Tadhg was not recognised and their two sons Brian and Aedh were declared illegitimate.
+Despite being known personally to James I and despite Clanricarde agreeing to pay the court's recommended settlement of £50 to each claimant followed by another £50 within a year of O’Rourke's release, the claimants refused and he remained in prison at Gatehouse.
+Predictably, later that year, a jury found that Mary O’Donnell's divorce of her first husband Donal O’Cahan was void, therefore her marriage to Tadhg was not recognised and their two sons, Brian and Aedh, were declared illegitimate.